devnull-tools/boteco/README.md

 # Boteco

 What if you could write a bot that works on every chat platform?
-Boteco is a set of abstractions that allows you to write a bot that have the same behaviour across different platforms.
+Boteco is a set of abstractions that allows you to write a bot that has the same behaviour across different platforms.

 Boteco is gladly built on top of JBoss Fuse.